Allerdest, Levocetirizine

 Tablet, Syrup, and Oral Solution Variants

 Having different dosage options makes it easier to tailor treatment to individual needs.
 For adults, tablets are often the go-to choice because they're convenient and easy to take on the go.
 On the other hand, syrups and oral solutions are a better fit for kids and people who have trouble swallowing pills, as they're simpler to administer.
+This flexibility is really important, especially when it comes to making sure that people of all ages and abilities can get the medication they need.

 Liquid formulations may provide: